Jack-Barnard2020/iGCSE-CIE-Computer-Science-pre-release-May-June-2022/README.md

   ### Do not change the name of these files
   ### Do not change the location of these files

-The names stored in the files are completely fictional except my own and sroe no personal infromation
+The names stored in the files are completely fictional except my own and they contain no personal infromation

 # Running the files